-Step 1 - Plug the Response Button cord into the jack receptacle on the back of the AdaptDx[®] (labeled "response button connection" in the picture above).
+Step 1 - Plug the Response Button cord into the jack receptacle on the back of the AdaptDx® (labeled "response button connection" in the picture above).

-Step 2 - Plug one end of the Power Cord into the power cord receptacle on the back of the AdaptDx® (labeled "power cord connection" in the picture above).
-It is recommended that the other end of the power cord is plugged into a battery-backed outlet of an uninterruptable power supply (UPS) or a power-surge protector.
-This is important in order to avoid damage that may occur as a result of power disruption.
-A UPS provides the greatest protection from sudden power surges and is the recommended method of power.
+Step 2 - Plug one end of the Power Cord into the power cord receptacle on the back of the AdaptDx® (labeled "power cord connection" in the picture above) and the other end into a standard, three-prong, grounded electrical outlet.
+The shape of the Power Cord plugs allows only one cord orientation.